gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 disabled by default in many DTLS implementations.

-To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers, protocol options and how to use the DTLS renegotiation mechanism.
+To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers and protocol options The DTLS 1.2 renegotiation mechanism is forbidden to be used as it creates need for additional mechanism to handle race conditions and interactions between using DTLS connections in parallel.

 In the rest of the document, unless the version of DTLS is specifically called out the text applies to both versions of DTLS.